Rock Radio Scrapbook

 (The John McGrath Collection)

-From Hound Dog Lorenz to Jackson Armstrong to John Otto, WKBW had a rich legacy of nighttime personalities.
+From Hound Dog Lorenz to Jack Armstrong to John Otto, WKBW had a rich legacy of night-time personalities.

 "The Hound" was the first to play rock 'n' roll in the evening at 'KB, but he was gone by the time the station became a 24-hour Top 40 outlet on July 4, 1958.
 Tom Shannon took over the evening slot, which throughout the '50s and '60s was filled by such names as Dick Biondi, Ted Hackett, Joey Reynolds, Jefferson Kaye, Bud Ballou, Sandy Beach and Tim Kelly.

-By 1971, Jackson Armstrong was screaming his lungs out every night for 'KB listeners.
-Other 'KB nighttime jocks in the '70s included Bob McCrae, Shane, Don Berns, Jim Quinn, Super Shannon, Jay Fredericks, Al Bandiero and Craig Matthews.
+By 1971, Jack Armstrong was screaming his lungs out every night for 'KB listeners.
+Other 'KB night-time jocks in the '70s included Bob McCrae, Shane, Don Berns, Jim Quinn, Super Shannon, Jay Fredericks, Al Bandiero and Craig Matthews.
 The '80s saw the arrival in evenings of Chuck Lakefield and later, talk shows with John Otto and Bruce Williams (via NBC Talknet).
-'KB dropped live-assist music programming in 1988, reviving it in 2003 with a voice-tracked Armstrong back in evenings.
+'KB dropped live-assist music programming in 1988, reviving it in 2003 with a voice-tracked Armstrong back in evenings until the station switched to talk in 2006.

 (The John McGrath Collection)